Today's Articles

 Nettie L. Napier

 From Oberlin, Ohio, Nettie DeElla Langston was the daughter of Caroline M. Wall Langston and John Mercer Langston.
 When she was nine, the family moved to Washington, D.C., where she attended public schools and Howard University.
 Langston transferred to Oberlin College to complete her education in music, graduating in 1878.
-That same year she married James Carroll Napier.
+That same year, she married James Carroll Napier.
 The couple had one adopted daughter (Carrie Livingston Napier).
 The Napiers moved within an elite social circle, as Booker T. Washington was a close friend.

-Napier’s husband accompanied her at every meeting.
+Napier’s husband accompanied her to every meeting.
 On their return from Fort Worth, Texas, in 1937, the car they traveled in was struck, and both Mr. and Mrs. Napier were injured; he received the worst injury, and neither was fatally hurt.
 Her work for the Douglass Home, for which she will be longest remembered, was exceptional.
 Nettie Langston Napier, daughter of the late Congressman John M. Langston of Virginia, and wife of Hon.
 J.C.
 Napier, former register of the U.S. treasury, died in Nashville's Hubbard hospital on September 30, 1938.

 To Become a Social Worker